 What does Refined By Divorce mean?
 This week, I talk about what the word Refined means to me, and why I named my consulting business Refined By Divorce.
 I explain why I reclaimed the word Refined, what it means to me, and how I want it to make you feel.
 I also reveal the purpose behind the podcast and what to expect in the future.

-Hint: renew, rebuild, recreate, restart, restore, and so on… but you probably get the picture, so tune in to this week’s episode now!
+but you probably get the picture, so tune in to this week’s episode now!

 Listen to the Episode